dfinity/ic-staking-documentation/docs/4-maximum-control-staking-option/4-0-tool-setup.md

 3. `quill`
    - [https://github.com/dfinity/quill](https://github.com/dfinity/quill)
     - you will use this to craft messages like "create neuron" for the Internet Computer
+    - You can install it by downloading the binary for your operating system or by cloning and compiling the code
+    - note that once installed, the command to execute is `target/release/quill`

 4. `qrencode`(https://github.com/fukuchi/libqrencode)
     - [https://github.com/fukuchi/libqrencode](https://github.com/fukuchi/libqrencode)